pymedphys/pymedphys/README.rst

     :target: https://docs.pymedphys.com/

-**A community effort to develop a common core package for Medical Physics in Python and foster a culture of peer review for in-house software through open source.**
+**A community effort to develop a common core package for Medical Physics in Python and foster a culture of opening the doors on in-house software via peer review and open source distribution**

 |build| |pypi| |conda| |python| |license|